mindsparkist/Linux-Typical-concepts/README.md

 # Linux Concept

+## Switching users in a multiuser enviorment

+In a multiuser enviourment shell could me divided into 2 major parts 1 login shell
+2 intactive shell

+login shell
+- A login shell is a shell session initiated after a user logs into the system, either locally or remotely.
+- Login shells typically execute scripts like .bash_profile, .bash_login, or .profile depending on the shell (e.g., Bash, Zsh) to set up the user environment.
+- which load up lib, paths
+- to login in this mode use command >su -

+interactive shell
+- An interactive shell is a shell session where the user can interactively issue commands and receive responses.
+- It's not necessarily tied to a login; you can open an interactive shell within a terminal emulator without having to log in again.
+- it usually loads .bashrc file
+- to login in this mode use command >su

 Run levels in Linux are different operating states defined by numbers, typically ranging from 0 to 6.
 Each run level specifies which system services and processes are running, essentially controlling what your system can do in that state.

 Here's a breakdown of the concept: